magickw/CodeQuiz/README.md

 Step 1.
 Set up the structure, including the starter html, js and css files.<br>
 In this step, we need to sets of html and js files.
 Step 2.
 Show the questions and choices. <br>
 In this step, the questions are listed as an array of varibles, i.e. var = questions [], and indexed, i.e. var = questionsIndex [].
 When the user starts the quiz, the timer event listener executes, showing the time remaining and it alerts "Time's up!" when the timer reaches 0.
 The user is presented with each question according to the question index.
-The initial score is 0.
+The user's initial score is 0.
 When a question is answered correctly, then score++.
 If it's answered incorrectly, then the time left is deducted by 10 seconds.<br>
 Step 3.
 Show the results.<br>
+Use localStorage() statement to capture initials and scores.
+And use appendChild() statement to add new users and scores to the highscore list.
+Add the Clear and Go Back button event listeners.

 # Demo
 Note: the actual results of the deployed application may be slightly different from the Demo as shown below due to the differences in CSS: <br>